 - inform us of any outside scholarships, assistantships, or additional resources that you receive.

 - fill out the FAFSA application completely and accurately.
 If selected for verification you will provide all requested documents in a timely manner, and ensure that all submitted materials are complete and accurate.
 Falsification of information on application forms for federal financial assistance is considered a criminal offense, and you may be subject to penalties under the U.S. Criminal Code.

 - read and understand all forms that you are asked to submit or sign, realizing that you are legally responsible for all agreements that you sign.

-- know and comply with all policies and procedures of the University of Missouri.
+- know and comply with all policies and procedures of Martin Luther College.

 - manage your financial aid experience.